 - Brokers aren't aligned to your goals.
 Brokers earn money per trade.
 This means they make more from customers who trade often.
 So as an ETF investor with a buy-and-hold strategy, you're a bad customer for them.
 Their incentives are conflicting with yours.

 That's why we built Curvo.
-By taking care of these complexities of investing, we make it an easy and smooth process for you.
+By taking care of these complexities of investing, together with NNEK (the investment firm with whom we partnered up and who manages the portfolios), we make it an easy and smooth process for you.

 Best alternative to Robinhood in Belgium: Curvo